Overview

 first one published in June 1996) by Technical Analysis of STOCKS & COMMODITIES magazine.

-as Box Charting, where each trading period's high price, low price,
+where each trading period's high price, low price, and volume define the plotting

 of boxes with varying shapes.
 The shapes, which are quantified by the